Ibn Battuta: Central Asia

-Indian subcontinent
+South Asia

 Tomb of Feroze Shah Tughluq, successor of Muhammad bin Tughluq in Delhi.
 Ibn Battuta served as a qadi or judge for six years during Muhammad bin Tughluq's reign.

 Muhammad bin Tughluq was renowned as the wealthiest man in the Muslim world at that time.
 He patronised various scholars, Sufis, qadis, viziers, and other functionaries in order to consolidate his rule.
 On the strength of his years of study in Mecca, Ibn Battuta was appointed a qadi (judge) by the sultan.
 However, he found it difficult to enforce Islamic law beyond the sultan's court in Delhi, due to lack of Islamic appeal in India.

 Ibn Battuta in 1334 visited the shrine of Baba Farid in Pakpattan.

 It is uncertain by which route Ibn Battuta entered the Indian subcontinent but it is known that he was kidnapped and robbed by rebels on his journey to the Indian coast.
 He may have entered via the Khyber Pass and Peshawar, or further south.
 He crossed the Sutlej river near the city of Pakpattan, in modern-day Pakistan, where he paid obeisance at the shrine of Baba Farid, before crossing southwest into Rajput country.
 From the Rajput kingdom of Sarsatti, Battuta visited Hansi in India, describing it as "among the most beautiful cities, the best constructed and the most populated; it is surrounded with a strong wall, and its founder is said to be one of the great non-Muslim kings, called Tara".
 Upon his arrival in Sindh, Ibn Battuta mentions the Indian rhinoceros that lived on the banks of the Indus.
+During his stay in the Delhi Sultanate, Ibn Battuta witnessed a sati ceremony, which was the ritual burning of a widow on her husband's funeral pyre, and recorded a detailed description of the practice in his Rihla.

 The Sultan was erratic even by the standards of the time and for six years Ibn Battuta veered between living the high life of a trusted subordinate and falling under suspicion of treason for a variety of offences.
 His plan to leave on the pretext of taking another hajj was stymied by the Sultan.
 The opportunity for Battuta to leave Delhi finally arose in 1341 when an embassy arrived from the Yuan dynasty of China asking for permission to rebuild a Himalayan Buddhist temple popular with Chinese pilgrims.
 (Note: In the Rihla the date of Ibn Battuta's departure from Delhi is given as 17 Safar 743 AH or 22 July 1342.
 Dunn has argued that this is probably an error and to accommodate Ibn Battuta's subsequent travels and visits to the Maldives it is more likely that he left Delhi in 1341.)